 How are OLLI courses scheduled?

 We typically offer three class sessions each weekday, between 10:00am and 4:15pm.
 A single session lasts for 90 minutes.
 Instructors can use that time to give a detailed lecture, saving 5-10 minutes for member questions.
 Courses can consist of as many as four 90-minute sessions.
 We aim to provide our members with educational activities that allow them to engage in a substantive way with important ideas and subject matter.
 Keeping in line with that mission, we encourage our instructors to consider teaching a multi-session course.

-- A faculty member may attend courses during the semester they teach at no cost.
+- A faculty member may attend OLLI at UNT courses during the semester they teach at no cost.
 To claim a complimentary faculty membership, contact firstname.lastname@example.org.

-- Any faculty member that is a current UNT professor or staff member will receive a letter of appreciation from our director that will also be sent to their corresponding Dean and Chair.
+- Anyone who teaches for OLLI at UNT will receive a letter of appreciation from our Director, Dr. Stephanie Reinke.
+For current UNT professors, staff members, or graduate students, the letter will also be sent to their corresponding Dean and Chair.

-- Teaching for OLLI at UNT is a unique volunteer opportunity that is very valuable on a resume.
+- Teaching for OLLI at UNT is a unique volunteer opportunity that is very valuable on a resume or CV.

 - Those who teach for OLLI at UNT are invited to our annual Faculty Appreciation events with UNT President Neal Smatresk.

 We ask that those who teach for OLLI at UNT observe our Faculty Paradigms.